Rail transport in China: Mainlines

-Sixteen major rail corridors consisting of eight running north–south, called verticals, eight running east–west, called horizontals, connect 81 major cities.
+Sixteen major rail corridors consisting of eight north–south "verticals" and eight east–west "horizontals" connect 81 major cities.
 The 16 mainlines were designated in January 2001, when some 3980 km of the lines were still unbuilt.
 At that time, the existing mainlines accounted 43% of the railroads in the country but carried 80% of the passengers.
 The last of the vertical mainlines was completed in 2009 and the last horizontal line opened in 2010.